 Admission to M.B.A.
 (AGRI BUSINESS) Course at Faculty of Management Studies, BHU shall be based on the aggregate merit of Written Test/ GD and Interview.
-As such a candidate who is interested to take admission at FMS, BHU is required to appear in the Test of corresponding admission year conducted by the University/any other agency, Group discussion and Interview.
+As such a candidate who is interested to take admission at FMS, BHU is required to appear in the Test of corresponding admission year conducted by the University/any other agency.